rottitime/ellandi/README.md

 # Ellandi

 This is the code for the Skills & Learning application.
-This app is to allow staff to record their skills (both current skills and those they would like to develop), and allows staff to track their learning and development.
+This app allows staff to record their skills (both current skills and those they would like to develop), and allows staff to track their learning and development.

 ## Running locally (with Docker)